mohitsaxenacs/social-mantra-ai/ROADMAP.md

 | REQ-20.3 | Mode Switching Interface | Medium | In Progress |
 | REQ-20.4 | Guided Workflows for Beginners | Medium | Planned |
 | REQ-20.5 | Advanced Customization Options | Medium | Planned |

 ---

+## Implementation Notes for Social Media Marketing Toolset

+### Real Data Commitment

+The Social Media Marketing Toolset (REQ-21.0) follows our commitment to using real data:

+- All SEO keyword analysis will use actual search volume data from Google Keyword Planner API
+- Hashtag recommendations and performance metrics will be based on real platform analytics
+- Thumbnail optimization suggestions will be backed by actual engagement data from YouTube/TikTok/Instagram
+- Viral potential predictions will be calculated from real engagement metrics, never simulated data
+- When data isn't available, the system will transparently indicate this rather than using defaults

+### Platform-Specific Optimizations

+For each of these supported platforms, the toolset will include platform-specific optimizations:

+- **YouTube**: Title optimization, thumbnail creation, tag recommendations, end card suggestions
+- **Instagram**: Hashtag optimization, caption generation, carousel post templates
+- **Facebook**: Audience targeting suggestions, engagement prompts, call-to-action optimization
+- **TikTok**: Trending sound recommendations, effect suggestions, hashtag strategies

+---